 The statement of net position presents information on all assets and liabilities of the District, with the difference between assets and liabilities reported as net position.
-Net position is reported in three categories; 1) invested in capital assets, net of related debt, 2) restricted, and 3) unrestricted.
+Net position is reported in three categories; 1) net investment in capital assets, 2) restricted, and 3) unrestricted.
 Assets, liabilities, and net position are reported for all Governmental activities.